Microsoft Entra B2B collaboration invitation redemption

 - The user may sign in with an alias of the email address that was invited.
 (An alias is another email address associated with an email account.)
 In this case, the user must select the redemption URL in the invitation email.

 When you add a guest user to your directory by using the Azure portal, an invitation email is sent to the guest in the process.
 You can also choose to send invitation emails when you’re using PowerShell to add guest users to your directory.
 Here’s a description of the guest’s experience when they redeem the link in the email.

 - The guest receives an invitation email that's sent from Microsoft Invitations.

 - The guest selects Accept invitation in the email.

 - The guest will use their own credentials to sign in to your directory.
-If the guest does not have an account that can be federated to your directory and the email one-time passcode (OTP) feature is not enabled; the guest is prompted to create a personal MSA.
+If the guest doesn't have an account that can be federated to your directory and the email one-time passcode (OTP) feature isn't enabled; the guest is prompted to create a personal MSA.
 Refer to the invitation redemption flow for details.

 - The guest is guided through the consent experience described below.

 Sometimes the invited external guest user's email may conflict with an existing Contact object, resulting in the guest user being created without a proxyAddress.
 This is a known limitation that prevents guest users from redeeming an invitation through a direct link using SAML/WS-Fed IdP, MSAs, Google Federation, or Email One-Time Passcode accounts.

 However, the following scenarios should continue to work:

 - Redeeming an invitation through an invitation email redemption link using SAML/WS-Fed IdP, Email One-Time Passcode, and Google Federation accounts.